 mind—-which is itself little more than a will-o-the-wisp hovering over the three pounds of pulpy gray matter inside the skull like a ghost lingering about a graveyard long after the funeral.

 For these reasons, psychology as an academic discipline is exceptionally diverse.
 The field comprises a spectrum which merges at one end with

 soft disciplines like ethnology, sociology, and the helping professions, and at the other end with

 hard disciplines like genetics, endocrinology, and neuroscience.
 Moreover, at every point along the spectrum, many of the most famous psychologists have often taken a step back to reflect upon the nature of the field as a whole—-examining the tacit presuppositions that guide psychologists’ thought and practice, and thereby assuming the role of philosopher.

+With the help of AcademicInfluence.com to get a base list of influencers, we have created the list below.
 For the purposes of this article, we have excluded persons whose primary academic affiliation lies in a philosophy department, or in one of the other humanities, or in some other social science.
 While many on our list have a foot in more than one disciplinary camp, to be included here their main academic position had to be located within either a psychology department or a psychiatry department (within a medical school).

 Why is a list like this one important?

 Certainly, we hope and believe that the work of the individuals listed here will be widely appealing just for its own sake.
 After all, we humans cannot help being curious about ourselves—-about